 Both employers and employees are required to write selection criteria.
 Employers write selection criteria to post specific skills, qualifications, and experience that they want a candidate to perform the job well.

-How to write selection criteria as an employer?
+A. How to write key selection criteria as an employer?

 The following steps will help you build effective selection criteria to attract suitable and talented employees for the job position.

-The first and foremost step to prepare effective selection criteria is to have a clear understanding of the qualifications, skills, and experience that you might require to perform the job.
-To do this, you need to examine the job description before you start writing selection criteria.
+The first and foremost step to preparing effective selection criteria is to have a clear understanding of the qualifications, skills, and experience that you might require to perform the job.
+To do this, you need to examine the position description before you start writing the selection criteria.
 The criteria will help you in the evaluation of applicants.

-Step 2: Make separate lists for desired and essential criteria
+Step 2: Make separate lists of desired and essential criteria

 Criteria for the selection can be mentioned in two categories, such as essential criteria and desired criteria.